dhdemaree/Ani_feces_roof/Figures/README.md

 # Figures

-This file contains all of the figures that are used for the journal article
+This file contains all of the figures that are used for the journal article.

 ### Figure1_FecalPathDHD_20260226v1.pptx
 Fig. 1.
 Meta-analysis Flow Diagram.
 The different dashed arrows represent the workflows of different types of microbe concentration outcomes.
 Created on Powerpoint.